foxfriends/hometown/README.md

 Build a virtual town.
 Have your friends over, take care of your villagers, and make everyone happy.

-Inspired by Animal Crossing, &copy; Nintendo.
+Inspired by Animal Crossing: New Leaf, &copy; 2012-2013 Nintendo.

 Completed Features:
-* ???
+* Sort of engine?

 Planned features:
 * Towns